-5 Ways to Stop Unwanted Startup Programs on Mac
+5 Ways to Stop Apps from Opening on Startup on Mac

 Summary: This guide will cover what startup programs are and how to stop them from launching at Mac startup.